pyqtgraph/pyqtgraph/doc/source/installation.rst

 PyQtGraph depends on:

 * Python 2.7 or Python 3.x
-* A Qt library such as PyQt4, PyQt5, or PySide
+* A Qt library such as PyQt4, PyQt5, PySide, or PySide2
 * numpy

 The easiest way to meet these dependencies is with ``pip`` or with a scientific python